Child and Adolescent Psychoanalytic Psychotherapy

 All candidates must have completed a course of studies in Psychoanalytic Observational Studies or equivalent as this is the pre-clinical requirement for training.
+Further information about this can be found on the ACP website.
 The Psychoanalytic Observational Studies is provided by NSCAP and is a postgraduate part time course, usually completed over 3-4 years.
 Candidates are invited to meet with their Observation Course tutor to discuss their intention to apply for clinical training and any need they may have for additional experience to meet entry requirements prior to application.

 Applicants who have undertaken an equivalent Psychoanalytic Observational Studies course at another training establishment are welcome to apply to NSCAP for the clinical training but may have to complete additional requirements prior to acceptance, e.g. an additional year of infant observation if only one year has been completed.

-Candidates are required to have an honours degree.
-In addition to the academic qualifications, the Association of Child Psychotherapists Training Council sets out the requirements for training in child psychotherapy and monitors the quality of each training school’s delivery of the training.
+Candidates are required to have an honours degree and substantial experience of working with infants, children or adolescents.
+The Association of Child Psychotherapists Training Council sets out the requirements for training in child psychotherapy and monitors the quality of each training school’s delivery of the training.
 These requirements consist of:

 Work experience: Trainees are required to have substantial experience of working with children and adolescents of varying ages.
 This experience may have been gained in a number of settings; including health, education and social care.